Ritik-Agarwal50/REdme/README.md

+#Welcome To Career Expo

+##Idea behind Career Expo

+We heard that people Web3 people are using Centralize website for Getting jobs.So , Rahul, Passan, and I(Ritik) came up with the idea Of **Career Expo**.

 ## Job Board

 Let me introduce you all to the fantastic website called Job Board.
 Usually, what we do we apply for jobs on the Web2 website which I don't like To be honest, we all decided to create our own website for job boarding on Web3.
 This was a roller-coaster journey for us. we faced a lot of back-breaking problems.
 The major task for us is of **Bounties** we never worked for bounties but this time we are doing it.
 We targeted 3-4 bounties in a single shot and we manage to figure out how to implement it.